Eithical67/Ghit-demo/README.md

 # Ghit-demo
-This is my first git
+This is my first git.
-Author krish kumar
+"Author-krish kumar"